core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The target of these links SHOULD be the actual location of the domain, endpoint or resource, but MAY be an intermediate proxy e.g. in the case of an HTTP lookup interface for CoAP endpoints.

-The domain lookup returns every lookup domain with a "/rd" value encapsulated within angle brackets.
+The domain lookup returns every lookup domain with a base RD resource value (e.g. "/rd") encapsulated within angle brackets.

-In case that a group does not implement any multicast address, the group lookup returns every group lookup with a "/rd-group" value encapsulated within angle brackets.
+In case that a group does not implement any multicast address, the group lookup returns every group lookup with a group base resource value encapsulated within angle brackets (e.g. "/rd/look-up").
 Otherwise, the group lookup returns the multicast address of the group inside angle brackets.

 Using the Accept Option, the requester can control whether this list is returned in CoRE Link Format (`application/link-format`, default) or its alternate content-formats (`application/link-format+json` or `application/link-format+cbor`).